alphagov/paas-tech-docs/source/documentation/deploying_services/route_services.md

 - It must be a HTTPS endpoint with a valid certificate.
 - It can be a application running in the platform itself or an external service on the Internet.
 - It must be reachable from the platform (ie. not blocked by a firewall or in a private network).
-- It must implement the [route service protocol](/deploying_services.html#implementing-a-route-service)
+- It must implement the [route service protocol](/deploying_services/route_services/#implementing-a-route-service)

 This is how you define an user-provided route service instance and map it to the route of your app:

 1. From the command line, run:

+    ```
-   ``cf create-user-provided-service SERVICE_INSTANCE -r ROUTE_SERVICE_URL``
+    cf create-user-provided-service SERVICE_INSTANCE -r ROUTE_SERVICE_URL
+    ```

     where `SERVICE_INSTANCE` is a unique, descriptive name for this route service instance, and `ROUTE_SERVICE_URL` is the url of the route service endpoint; for example:

+    ```
-   ``cf create-user-provided-service my-route-service -r https://route-service.example.org``
+    cf create-user-provided-service my-route-service -r https://route-service.example.org
+    ```

-   the service will be immediately ready to be used, and you can query its status by running:
+    The service will be immediately ready to be used, and you can query its status by running:

+    ```
-   ``cf service my-route-service``
+    cf service my-route-service
+    ```

 2. Bind this route service instance to the [application route](/deploying_apps.html#names-routes-and-domains)

+    ```
-   ``cf bind-route-service DOMAIN SERVICE_INSTANCE --hostname HOSTNAME``
+    cf bind-route-service DOMAIN SERVICE_INSTANCE --hostname HOSTNAME
+    ```

+    where:
-   where `DOMAIN` is the domain used by your application, likely the default one `cloudapps.digital`, `SERVICE_INSTANCE` the name of the service that you have just created, and `HOSTNAME` the host or app name assigned to the app.
+    - `DOMAIN` is the domain used by your application, likely the default one `cloudapps.digital`
+    - `SERVICE_INSTANCE` the name of the service that you have just created
+    - `HOSTNAME` the host or app name assigned to the app

     For example:

+    ```
-   ``cf bind-route-service cloudapps.digital my-route-service --hostname myapp``
+    cf bind-route-service cloudapps.digital my-route-service --hostname myapp
+    ```

-3. You can list the [routes](/deploying_apps.html#names-routes-and-domains) of the current [space](/orgs_spaces_users.html#spaces), to see the applications and route services bound to them:
+3. You can list the [routes](/deploying_apps.html#names-routes-and-domains) of the current [space](/orgs_spaces_users.html#spaces) to see the applications and route services bound to them:

-   ``cf routes``
+    ```
+    cf routes
+    ```

     If the route service endpoint is not responding correctly, you might get the following response when querying the route:

     ``502 Bad Gateway: Registered endpoint failed to handle the request.``

-If you get this error, double check that the endpoint is working and reachable from the platform, that it is using a valid SSL certificate, that responds timely and that it implements the [route service protocol](/deploying_services.html#implementing-a-route-service).
+    If you get this error, double check that the endpoint is working and reachable from the platform, that it is using a valid SSL certificate, that responds timely and that it implements the [route service protocol](/deploying_services/route_services/#implementing-a-route-service).

 ### Implementing a route service